Home / Europe / Italy / Cacio e Pepe

 Cacio e Pepe

-Close-up of authentic Cacio e Pepe from Rome, Italy: tonnarelli pasta coated in creamy Pecorino Romano and black pepper...
+Authentic Cacio e Pepe from Italy: tonnarelli pasta with creamy Pecorino Romano and black pepper sauce, garnished with cheese and pepper.

 Usually safe when basic precautions are followed